DataJay/Getting-and-Cleaning-Data/README.md

 OUTPUT:  The code will create a text file called "Tidy.txt" in your working directory.
 It will also keep in session the final Tidy data frame.

+WHAT MAKES THE DATA TIDY: Each column is named after it's contents.
+Any columns that do not reference the mean or standard definition have been removed.
+The rows have been aggregated on Activity and Subject ID, and the mean of the data found.

 DATA SOURCE:
 The data can be downloaded here in zipped format: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip